TaylorOno/ginkgo-environments/README.md

 2) Update the config_local.go file
     - add !{env} to the list of excluded build tags

-3) Updates the environment enum in suite_test.go
+3) Updates the environment enum in config.go
     - add your {env} to the var block
     - be careful to also create a simple name for the String Method.